civol/HDLRuby/README.md

 ```

 Conflicts among several inherited systems can be avoided by renaming the
-signals and instances that collides with other.
-The renaming mechanism is
+signals and instances that collide with one another as shown in the next
-presented in the next section.
+section.

 #### Shadowed signals and instances